mercadopago/devsite-docs/guides/online-payments/subscriptions/testing.en.md

 indexable: false
 ---

-# Test

-## Test your subscriptions
+# Test your subscriptions

 We explain how to use our cards and test users to verify that your subscriptions are created correctly.

-> NOTE
+> WARNING
 >
-> Subscription testing limitations:
+> Subscription testing limitations
 >
 > At the moment, with test users it is only possible to carry out the flow of creating a subscription and you will not be able to see the impact or registration of the quota, either through the Mercado Pago panel or by API.

-### How to test your integration
+## How to test your integration

 **Test users allow you to test your subscriptions** by generating payment flows with an exact copy of your settings.

 User types | Description
------------- 	 |	--------
+--- |	---
 Seller | This is the test account you use to set up your subscription and billing credentials.
 Payer  | This is the test account that you use to test recurring payments.

-### How to create users
+## How to create users

 To start, you need to have at least two test users: a buyer and a seller.